The gyrocopter dumped her on a strip of beach and took off again before she could tell it she was wearing three coats.

 Grandmother would have told her to drink twice as much water as she thought she needed and to mean it.

 The wind off the bay came in from a different direction than she expected, and somewhere behind her the pennant on Harrison's tarpaulin was still fluttering on the strength of a totem the size of her forearm.
-Tavish had said the world would keep asking.
-She had filed that one too, the way she filed the snake.
-She thought she might be starting to believe him.
+Behind that, faintly, Commander Schnottz was still hitting the number nine.